-Prerequisite: BIOL 2401 (C or Better), READ 301 or equivalent
+Prerequisite: BIOL 2401 (C or Better) or BIOL 2404 (C or Better), READ 301 or equivalent

 Human Anatomy and Physiology I

 This course consists of the fundamentals of human anatomy and physiology with the emphasis on etiology and functions of anatomical systems.
 Laboratory includes dissection of a mammal, study of selected mammalian organs, histological studies, and physiological experiments.